 Because photos are such an essential part of our lives and usually displayed in our homes, it’s nice to have them framed in more than just your typical picture frame from the store.
 Giving your photos a unique frame not only is a nice way to display your memories but it also helps tell the story behind them.
-Here are 10 fun and crafty ideas to frame your photos in a unique way.
+Here are 13 cool and crafty ideas to frame your photos in a unique way.

 Hand Mirror Photo Frame